Seniors vs. Teens

 Recent studies suggest that drivers and cyclists are equally responsible for causing bike accidents.

 That said, a cyclists is twice as likely as a motorist to get into an accident.
 Most of these accidents, however, have nothing to do with cars – only a third of bicycle accidents are car collisions.
+This also includes situations where bikers were in bike lanes, physically walled off areas, and semi-walled areas with safety cones or other traffic equipment.

 Other leading causes include falls, poor road conditions, and dog attacks according to the 2012 NHTSA survey of Bicyclist and Pedestrian Attitudes and Behaviors.
 Statistically speaking, drivers are at fault about 15 percent of the time.